sumannewton/trino/docs/src/main/sphinx/connector/elasticsearch.rst

 Enable or disable merging of schemas of indices for governing the schema of an alias.
 If disabled, schema of the alias follows the schema of first index only.
-Same field with different data types in different indices, for an alias, will cast as :ref:`raw-json-transform`.
+Same field with different data types in different indices for an alias casts as :ref:`raw JSON <elasticsearch-raw-json-transform>`.

 This property is optional; the default value is ``false``.

-.. _json: raw-json-transform

 ``elasticsearch.fail-on-alias-schema-mismatch``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^